-Arsenal Transfer News: Barcelona new boy Frenkie De Jong reveals dream of joining Gunners | Goal.com
+Arsenal transfer news: Barcelona new boy Frenkie De Jong reveals dream of joining Gunners | Goal.com

 “So did I, although I actually thought Arsenal was pretty beautiful in the past.”

-The North London side are in need of reinforcements in midfield after Aaron Ramsey was allowed to leave on a free transfer to Serie A champions Juventus at the end of last season.
+The north London outfit are in need of reinforcements in midfield after Aaron Ramsey was allowed to leave on a free transfer to Serie A champions Juventus at the end of last season.

 They are now being linked with a move for Southampton’s Mario Lemina, who admitted he was looking to move on from St. Mary’s.